bbauska/zombiePolitics/README.md

 oil wells failed, which, of course, it did.
-Such an investment would have cut into quick profits, and now billions will be spent, most likely taxpayers’ money, to fix the ecological and human damage done along one of the most beautiful coastlines in America.
+Such an investment would have cut into quick profits, and now billions will be spent, most likely taxpayers’ money, to fix the ecological and human damage done along one of the most beautiful coastlines in America.</p>

-What is unique and particularly disturbing about this hyper-market-driven notion of economics is that it makes undemocratic modes of education central to its politics and employs a mode of pedagogy aimed at displacing and shutting down all vestiges of the public sphere that cannot be commodified, privatized, and
+<p>What is unique and particularly disturbing about this hyper-market-driven
+notion of economics is that it makes undemocratic modes of education central to its politics and employs a mode of pedagogy aimed at displacing and shutting down all vestiges of the public sphere that cannot be commodified, privatized, and